-The programme provides you the same informed and gracious Christian content we use in our mainstream public conversations.
-That's right.
-We give you all the content we spend hours and months researching and producing, thereby offering you matertial to use in your conversations with friends, colleagues and family.
+The programme offers the same informed and gracious Christian content we use in our mainstream public conversations.
+We give you all the content we spend months researching and producing, which you can use to inform your conversations on religion and public life with friends, colleagues and family.

 As a member, you receive:

 - Prints of all our latest reports on the most pressing issues – social justice, welfare, politics, spirituality, education, money, atheism, agnosticism… the list goes on.

 - Additional research, such as polls, surveys, statistics and executive summaries, which provide more in-depth perspectives to today's most pressing issues.

 - FREE access to our events and access to them before they are made available to public so that you can secure your place.
 Due to high demand and the calibre of speakers, most events are booked up immediately once they become available to the public.